Kami9922/form-submit-task/README.md

   - password
   - repeat the password

-- <Signin /> is component with login form where user need to specify email and pass
+- Signin is component with login form where user need to specify email and pass

-- Also impmlemented <Input /> component with possibility to adjustment it's:
+- Also impmlemented Input component with possibility to adjustment it's:

   - style variant( default, filled, unstyled)
   - size(xs, sm, md, lg, xl)